f5devcentral/f5-agility-labs-adc/docs/class9/module1_outer/lab/self_ip_port_lockdown.rst

    :align: center
    :width: 900px

-Remediation: Internal Self IP Port Lockdown set to Allow None (default-deny posture).
+Remediation: Internal Self IP Port Lockdown set to Allow None.

 This enforces a default-deny posture for control-plane services on the data-plane VLAN.